MetOffice/lfric_apps/documentation/source/developer_guide/psyclone/psyclone_scripts.rst

   optimisation folder in the application, ``lfric_atm`` and ``ngarch``.
 * Start a PSyTran issue to try and get duplicate code removed and new code reviewed.
-* Copy down an PSyTran code used where the duplicated code has been removed into the Apps ticket so we have a local copy, with a comment with the Apps ticket and PSyTran issue.
+* Copy down any PSyTran code used, where the duplicated code has been removed in the Apps ticket so we have a local copy of the code from PSyTran, with a comment in the Apps ticket and PSyTran issue.
 * Currently PSyTran is not integrated into the build system.
 * Link this ticket
   `Apps906 <https://code.metoffice.gov.uk/trac/lfric_apps/ticket/906#ticket>`_,